timescale/docs/timescaledb/how-to-guides/distributed-hypertables/select.md

 node, use `EXPLAIN VERBOSE` on the query and inspect the query plan and the remote SQL statement sent to each data node.

-## Limitations of Pushing Down Queries
+## Limitations of pushing down queries

 The query planner might not always be able to push down queries, however, or it can only push down parts of it: